In Defense of Vertical SaaS

 I have been aggressively consuming content from folks like Stanley Drukenmiller, Howard Marks, and Bill Gurley as they (and everyone) wrestle with understanding the new normal.
 While nobody can predict the future (and everyone will be invariably wrong) clear thinking is hard to pass up.
 Some highlights below.

 To understate the obvious, reversing multiple decades of declining interest rates will have systemic impacts that are hard to predict.
-From Stanley Druckenmiller
+From Stanley Druckenmiller.

 “I've been doing this as some kind of chief investment officer since 1978.
 And this is about the wildest cocktail I've ever seen in terms of trying to figure out a roadmap”.